connexcs/docs/docs/class5/creating-group.md

 # Groups
-**Class5** :material-menu-right: **Group**
+**Class5 :material-menu-right: Group**

 A **Group**, or Call Queue, allows you to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.
 (Ex: Create a number that customers can call which routes them to a team of Technical Support Specialists who can fix the technical issues with their laptop.)

 ## Group Call Routing strategies
-When you create a **Group**, you specify how calls will be routed to the members of the group using one of the following routing strategies:
+Each **Group** is configured with a routing strategy which determines how calls will be routed to the members of the group:

-* **Parallel** - Rings a call to all members of the group, simultaneously.
+* **Parallel** - Rings a call to all members of the group simultaneously.
 The members' extensions ring for the length of time you specify.
 You can assign unique timeout timers for individual members.
+Note: this rings all members, even if they are already on a call.
-* **Sequential** - Routes a call in a sequential order, based on the order under Group Members.
+* **Sequential** - Routes a call in a sequential order based on the order under Group Members.
 By default, a call is routed to the member with the highest value of the extension number (for example, 5021).
     * If the member is busy on another call or does not receive the call for a specific time duration, the call is routed to the member with the second highest value of the extension number (for example, 4097).
     * If the member with second highest extension number does not respond, the call is routed to the extension with the third highest value (for example, 4095).
 This process continues until a member receives the call.
 * **Queue** - Places the caller in a call queue before routing the call to the next available member (whoever has been waiting longest to receive a call).
 If you use this routing strategy: